nerdai/ivado-assignment/README.md

 reproducing the analyses and model builds but without using Docker.

 #### Prerequisites
+1. ensure correct version of Poetry is installed
+2. ensure correct version of Python is installed and active
+3. ensure raw data file is located in correct path

 Since were are no longer using Docker, we have to ensure a few more dependencies are installed and are of the correct versions.
 In particular, the steps below
 require: